 As an indicator of the effectiveness of the Florida Resident Access Grant in increasing the number of college graduates, this measure has validity.
-This measure requires clarity.
+It would not be a valid measure for contract program recipients, and data are not available or reportd.